plone/mockup-training/intro.rst

 your requirements.

 But Mockup is only a small layer, which is loading others' JavaScript.
-The bigger payload is the JavaScript, mockup is loading.
+The bigger payload is the JavaScript loaded by mockup.
 E.g. TinyMCE, Select2, ACE Editor and more.
 OK, Web components are doing the same and Angular JS also.
 Web Components, a very promising approach which solves exactly the same problems as Mockup does, is a W3C draft and it's implementations only work for the very